WordPress - Plugins Overview

 In addition to the recommended plugins, some general housekeeping rules with WordPress is that you deactivate and delete any plugins that you are not actively using on the site.
 The same goes for themes, but you will want to keep at least 2 themes installed.
-One is the active theme and another a default theme.
+One is the active theme, and another is the default theme.
 If something happens to your active theme, the default theme will be applied to your website.
 Removing unneeded plugins and themes will have an impact on your website's performance.

 - Install WP Super Cache or W3 Total Cache.
 The installation of either of these plugins can be done from your WordPress Dashboard under Plugins.
-Only install one caching plugins.
+Only install one caching plugin.
 Having multiple caching plugins can be more detrimental to the website.
 Follow the links below for information on how to set up these plugins: